 Should evidence prove to have resulted from an illegal search, it becomes subject to the "exclusionary rule" and cannot be used against the defendant in court.
 After hearing arguments from the prosecuting and defense attorneys, the judge decides whether evidence should be excluded.

 Probable cause refers to the amount and quality of information required to arrest someone, to search or seize private property in many cases, or to charge someone with a crime.
-Probable cause to arrest, search, or seize property exists when facts and circumstances known to the police officer would lead a reasonable person to believe:
+Legal cause to arrest, search, or seize property exists when facts and circumstances known to the police officer would lead a reasonable person to believe: